 You might think the first tool to reach for would be a nail set, but that has a really small tip and has a tendency to slip off the nail head.

 Instead, use an old hinge pin as the nail set.
 It’s nice and long, has a diameter that’s typically the size of the nail head, and it does a great job of driving the nail down.

 Drive deck nails so they’re not flush, but below the surface.
 That way, if the nail pops up a bit, it won’t be in the way.

-You want to drive the nail not flush, but below the surface.
-This way, if it pops up a bit, it won’t be in the way, and if you do this once a year you’ll keep your deck nice and clean and you won’t be catching your foot in any popped nail heads.
+If you do this once a year you’ll keep your deck nice and clean and you won’t catch your foot in any popped nail heads.